How To Cope With Bad Debt?

 Create a List Containing All Your Debt

-The average UK household has £15,385 in total debt.
-You cannot get out of debt without understanding how much you owe.
+For many households having some sort of debt is part of daily life.
+However, you cannot get out of debt without understanding how much you owe.
 Create a list of every credit card and loan in your name.
 The list should include the name of the creditor, the amount that you owe, the interest rate, and the minimum monthly payments.

 Create an Income and Expenditure Sheet

 The next step is to determine how much money you can use toward paying off debt each month.
 Use a spreadsheet or notebook to create a complete income and expenditure sheet.

 Start with your income.
 List every source of income and the amount that you receive.
 Your expenditures include your bills, food, and personal expenses.
 List all money that goes out each month, including money spent on snacks or entertainment, except for your debt repayments.

 After subtracting your total expenses from your total income, you know how much you have available for paying down your credit cards and loans.

 After listing your income and totaling your expenses, you have a realistic view of how much you can spend each month.
 Determine the total amount that you can currently afford to devote to paying down your debt.

 Pay at least the minimum amount on each credit card or loan to avoid additional penalties and fees.
 If you have extra money after paying the minimum amounts, use it to pay down the debt with the highest interest rate.

 To devote more money toward paying down debt, you may need to cut back on your expenses.
 Try to spend less on dining out, new clothes, and online services.
 You may also consider finding cheaper phone, Internet, or TV services to save a few extra dollars.